Lekhan-blaze/Movie-recommendation-System-by-SDG-s/PROJECT_EXPLANATION.md

 **How it works:**
 - Based on **Bayes' Theorem** from probability
 - Assumes features (words) are independent of each other (that's the "naive" part)
-- Calculates: "Given these words, what's the probability this movie is about Climate Action?"
+- Calculates: "Given these words, what's the probability this movie is about Peace & Justice?"

 **Formula (Bayes' Theorem):**
 ```